List of Xbox network games

 This is a list of network games on the Xbox video game console.
 It includes Online Multiplayer titles as well as System link enabled games, which can be played by connecting multiple Xbox systems together locally.

 After Microsoft's termination of the original Xbox Live service on April 15, 2010, the majority of the game titles remain virtually playable, but their online connectivity and functionality were rendered defunct, even after some of them were re-released digitally.
 However, Insignia, a replacement online service for the original Xbox, allows players to continue to play Xbox Live titles online, bringing back online functionality and features to currently supported games.

 Many of the game titles that were released later had updates, which added features that were not initially supported on retail copies of the games.

-Some games (notably all games published by EA) ran on custom separate servers.
+Some games (notably all games published by EA) ran on custom separate servers with Xbox Live feature integration.

 Network features

 Basic features

 Online Multiplayer: Create, join, and spectate matches with other players.

 Content Download: Additional updates, maps, missions, modes, or characters, user generated and other content available to download via Xbox Live.

 Scoreboards: Measure your performance against other players with global leaderboards.

 Friends: View online status, invite to games, and manage your list of Xbox Live friends.

 Voice: Communicate with other players using in-game voice chat.

 System Link: Connect multiple Xbox consoles together to play over a local network connection.